rsagency/nuxt-craft-starter/README.md

 ```

 ### Overide vscode css style settings with stylelint
-If vscode is complaining about `at-rule or selector expectedcss(css-ruleorselectorexpected)` or `semi-colon expectedcss(css-semicolonexpected)`, you need to adjust your workspace settings to allow for the stylelint packge to validate css rather than vscode.
+If vscode is complaining about `at-rule or selector expectedcss(css-ruleorselectorexpected)` or `semi-colon expectedcss(css-semicolonexpected)` while using your tailwind `@apply` rules, you need to adjust your workspace settings to allow for the stylelint packge to validate css rather than vscode.
 To do that, add the following to your workspaces `settings.json` file:

 ```
   /**